I am just another Liberal American Patriot.

 Our flag symbolizes our freedoms, not our uncritical support of whatever Administration happens to be in power; and so when I see liberals wear tee-shirts with upside-down American flags it makes me sad.

-When I see Neoconvervatives who never served in the military criticize Senator Obama for not wearing a (Made in China) American lapel pin at all times, it reminds me that we are confused.
+When I see Neoconvervatives who never served in the military criticize Barack Obama for not wearing a (Made in China) American lapel pin at all times, it reminds me that we are confused.
 Patriotism in other countries might be like rooting for a football or baseball or basketball or soccer team: you’re either for ’em or against ’em, no matter what they do.

 But America is and always has been first and foremost an idea, an ideal.
 Thomas Jefferson wrote a long criticism of slavery into the first draft of the Declaration of Independence.
 In America, even Neo Nazis—or any ideology we might disagree with—has the same Freedom of Expression that we do.
 The media, however bought and paid for, has the right to speak truth to power without fear of retribution (in an age of blogging, this right is newly powerful, as it is newly independent).